Mushfiqur6087/NLBSE-25/README.md

-# NLBSE-25: Enhancing Multi-Label Code Comment Classification
+# NLBSE-25: Code Comment Classification with Data Augmentation and Transformer-Based Models

-Welcome to the repository for **"Enhancing Multi-Label Code Comment Classification with Data Augmentation and Transformer-Based Architectures"**, submitted as a solution for the NLBSE'25 Code Comment Classification Tool Competition.
+Welcome to the repository for **"Code Comment Classification with Data Augmentation and Transformer-Based Models"**, submitted as a solution for the NLBSE'25 Code Comment Classification Tool Competition.
 This repository hosts all relevant scripts, datasets, and model configurations used in the project.

 ---